bartdamian/Project_1/README.md

 <h2 align="center">Potential features that could be added in the future</h2>

 <h4>1.
 Mobile Experience</h4>
-**Goal: Provide an optimized experience for users accessing the website from their mobile devices.**
+Goal Provide an optimized experience for users accessing the website from their mobile devices

 Key Features: